emqx/emqx-docs/en_US/rule/rule-engine_field.md

-# Available fields in rule engine SQL statements
+# SQL Statement Fields
 The fields available in the SELECT and WHERE clauses are related to the type of event.
-Among them, `clientid`, `username` and ` event` are common fields that is contained by each type of event.
+Among them, `clientid`, `username` and ` event` are common fields that are contained by each type of event.

-## Use Rule Engine SQL to Handle Message Publishing
+## Message Publishing with Rule Engine
 The SQL statement of the rules engine can handle the message publishing.
-In a rule statement, the user can specify one or more topics with the FROM clause, and the rule will be triggered when any message is published to the specified topic.
+In a rule statement, the user can specify one or more topics with the `FROM` clause, and the rule will be triggered when any message is published to the specified topic.

 | Field               | Explanation                                               |
 | :------------------ | :-------------------------------------------------------- |